Cyber Insurance Claim Support

 Where Claims Go Wrong

-Most organisations that have cyber insurance find out what it actually covers — and what it doesn't — at the worst possible moment.
+Most organisations discover what their cyber insurance actually covers — and what it doesn't — at the worst possible moment: mid-incident, under pressure, with the claim clock running.
 Common failure points:

 - Inadequate forensic documentation — insurers require evidence of the incident scope, root cause, and data affected.
 Insufficient documentation means disputed or reduced claims.